ThePrimeJnr/alx-low_level_programming/README.md

+# ALX Low-Level Programming 🚀

 ![C Programming](https://github.com/DestinedCodes/alx-low_level_programming/assets/84413505/b6d43b85-d45b-486a-9362-cca03d5bf5f6)

-# ALX Low-Level Programming
+## Welcome to my ALX Low-Level Programming Repository! 🌟

-Welcome to my ALX Low-Level Programming Repository!
-In this repository, I have documented my journey through the low-level programming and algorithm track at ALX-Africa SE.
-Throughout my Year 1 curriculum, I delved into data structures, algorithms, and other fascinating low-level programming concepts, all while working in the versatile C language.
+In this repository, I have documented my journey through the low-level programming, algorithm and data structure track at ALX-Africa SE.
+I studied alot of data structures, algorithms, and other fascinating low-level programming concepts, all while working in the versatile C language.
 This repository showcases my growth and achievements during this learning process.

-## Table of Contents
+## Table of Contents 📑

 Here's a list of the projects I've completed as part of the ALX curriculum: